SamVivan1/TesSeulanga/README.md

 - check_flag(value): Checks if the given value contains the string 'picoCTF'.
 If so, it prints the cookie value and the flag in green color, and returns True.
 - signal_handler(sig, frame): Handles the keyboard interrupt signal (Ctrl+C) by printing a message in red color and exiting the script.

-<span style="color:red">Note: This script is intended for educational purposes only and should not be used for any malicious activities.</span>
+Note: This script is intended for educational purposes only and should not be used for any malicious activities.

 ## Bahasa Indonesia